hashmapinc/Tempus/README.md

 ## Enabling LDAP Security

 The default installation doesn't use LDAP security.
-However, It can be changed to use LDAP server for authentication and thingsboard to authorize the user based on the authentication.
+However, It can be changed to use LDAP server for authentication and tempus to authorize the user based on the authentication.

 To enable LDAP authentication change the value of flag 'authentication-enabled' under 'ldap' in thingsboard.yml to 'true'.
 Other settings under ldap also needs to be changed accordingly to point to the right ldap server, dn etc.